 Home / Blog

-Sapphires and diamonds are both sought-after gemstones for engagement rings, wedding rings, and other sentimental jewelry.
+Sapphire and diamond differ widely in prices, origins, appearance, meaning, and durability.
+These distinct gemstones are both popular choices for engagement rings, wedding bands, and other sentimental jewelry.
 But how do you choose between them?

-In this guide, we’ll outline all the key differences you need to know when shopping for sapphires vs. diamonds.
-They vary in prices, origins, appearance, meaning, and durability.
-Keep reading for everything you need to know about these two stunning stones.
+In this guide, we’ll outline all the key differences you need to know when shopping for sapphire vs. diamond.
+No matter your personal preference or unique style, here’s everything you need to know about these two stunning stones.

 What is a Sapphire?

 Sapphire is a precious gemstone and member of the corundum family.
-While sapphires are famous for their blue hues, they can come in almost any other color, except for red.
+While sapphire is famous for blue hues, it can come in almost any other color, except for red.

-Take a deep dive into the different types of sapphires in our sapphire guide.
+Take a deep dive into the different types of sapphire in our sapphire guide.

 What is a Diamond?